Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization/README.md

 As depicted in the figure, the reservoir computer successfully learned the short-term behavior of the Mackey-Glass system but failed to accurately reconstruct its long-term attractor.
 In theory, iterating for a sufficient long time could yield a set of optimal hyperparameters.
 However, here I suggest employing a more efficient algorithm: Bayesian optimization.

 Bayesian optimization is an efficient method for optimizing complex, costly-to-evaluate functions.
 It uses a probabilistic model to guide the search for optimal parameters, balancing exploration and exploitation.
-For Python, I use Bayesian optimization to determine the optimal hyperparameters.
-Meanwhile, for MATLAB codes, I employ a similar yet distinct method: surrogate optimization, which also yields optimal hyperparameters.
+For Python, I use Bayesian optimization (see package ... ) to determine the optimal hyperparameters.
+Meanwhile, for MATLAB codes, I employ a similar yet distinct method: Surrogate optimization (see package ... ), which also yields optimal hyperparameters.
 Run `'opt_mg.m'` or ... to optimize hyperparameters in predictring Mackey-Glass system.
 Using the optimaized hyperparmeters, the reservoir computer produced the following results:

 <p align="center">
 <img src='images/mg_by_prediction.png' width='800'>
 </p>

+As depicted in the figure, the reservoir computer perfectly predicted the short-term behavior of the Mackey-Glass system with $\tau=30$ and successfully reconstructed the chaotic attractor. **Finally** **we** **made** **it!**

+In order to understand more intuitively these hyperparameters and their impace, I show the hyperparameters and the corresponding machine learning performance below:

 I am tired, let me continue to write tomorrow...